dylan2007trader/Battle-Ship/README.md

 This program implements a simplified, text-based version of the classic Battleship game.
 Player 1 provides ship placements, and Player 2 provides guesses.
 The program:

-Loads ship placements and guesses from two input files Validates fleet composition, sizes, orientations, and bounds Builds an internal 10×10 board
+Loads ship placements and guesses from two input files:

-Places ships using a custom coordinate-conversion system Processes guesses sequentially
+Validates fleet composition, sizes, orientations, and bounds

-Prints hits, misses, repeat guesses, and sunk ship events Ends when all ships are sunk
+Builds an internal 10×10 board

-The program requires two input files:
+Places ships using a custom coordinate-conversion system

-Ship placement file
+Processes guesses sequentially

-Guesses file
+Prints hits, misses, repeat guesses, and sunk ship events

-You will be prompted twice:
+Ends when all ships are sunk

-ships.txt
+The program requires two input files: Ship placement file and Guesses file

-guesses.txt
+You will be prompted twice: ships.txt, guesses.txt

-Ship File
+Ship File:
 Each ship must appear exactly once.
 The valid ships are:

-Type	Size	Name
+Type	Size	Name:
-A	5	Aircraft Carrier
+A	5	Aircraft Carrier,
-B	4	Battleship
+B	4	Battleship,
-S	3	Submarine
+S	3	Submarine,
-D	3	Destroyer
+D	3	Destroyer,
 P	2	Patrol Boat

 Each line must follow this format: